lucamanolache/lucamanolache/README.md

 #### About Me
 - 🔭 I’m currently working at Paly Robotics
 - 💬 Ask me about anything Rust, Robotics, or AI
-- 📫 How to reach me: Email: luca1230@gmail.com
+- 📫 How to reach me: Email: luca1230@gmail.com, luca.manolache@berkeley.edu

 #### Languages and Tools